amadeus4dev/developer-guides/docs/sdks/java-sdk.md

 ## Installation

-The SDK can be installed easily in your favourite build system like `Maven` or `Gradle`:
+The SDK can be easily installed using your preferred build automation tool, such as `Maven` or `Gradle`:

 ### Maven